aliyutafida-collab/kudimanager/replit.md

 ### Frontend Architecture
 The frontend is built with React and TypeScript, using Vite for bundling, Wouter for routing, and TanStack Query for server state management.
 UI components are developed with shadcn/ui based on Radix UI primitives, styled using Tailwind CSS.
 The design follows a modern, clean aesthetic with Inter font throughout the application.
 State management is handled by React hooks, form handling uses react-hook-form with Zod for validation, and localStorage persists user preferences like theme and language.

-The application includes a comprehensive multi-language translation system powered by react-i18next, supporting English, Hausa, Yoruba, and Igbo.
-A simple select dropdown serves as the LanguageSwitcher component in the header, with clean styling that adapts to light/dark themes.
-Language preferences persist to localStorage and apply immediately across all UI elements, including sidebar navigation and form labels.
+The application features a comprehensive multi-language translation system powered by react-i18next, providing full localization for English, Hausa, Yoruba, and Igbo.
+The LanguageSwitcher component (native `<select>` dropdown) is positioned in the header between UserProfile and ThemeToggle, with responsive styling (6px padding desktop, 4px mobile) that adapts to light/dark themes.
+Language preferences persist to localStorage and update instantly across the entire application without page reload.

+**Complete i18n Implementation:**
+- **Dashboard Localization (100%)**: All UI text uses `t()` function - page titles, stat cards, chart labels (including legend and tooltip), smart reminders (3 types + healthy message), inventory alerts, recent transaction dates, daily motivational quotes, and AI insights disclaimer
+- **Locale-Aware Formatting**: All date displays use locale-based formatting (ha-NG, yo-NG, ig-NG, en-NG) via `toLocaleDateString()` with language-derived locale parameter
+- **Chart Data Handling**: Monthly aggregation uses sortable ISO format (YYYY-MM) for data processing, then formats month labels with locale-specific date formatting at render time, ensuring charts display and sort correctly in all languages
+- **AI Content**: English-only AI insights from Gemini API include translated disclaimer in all 4 languages: "AI-generated insights (English only)"
+- **Translation Structure**: Organized JSON files at `client/src/locales/{lang}.json` with nested keys for logical grouping (dashboard, sales, expenses, etc.)
+- **Pluralization Support**: Uses i18next pluralization for dynamic counts (e.g., "1 product" vs "2 products" in all languages)
+- **Instant Updates**: Language switching triggers immediate re-render of all components without page reload, updating sidebar navigation, form labels, dashboard content, and all other UI elements simultaneously

 A consistent currency formatting system uses a custom `CurrencyDisplay` component that displays Nigerian Naira (₦) in emerald green (#007F5F) with Inter font (weight 600) and tabular numerals for proper alignment.
 Currency amounts default to no decimals (e.g., ₦12,500) with proper rounding, providing a clean, professional look across all financial displays. **Important**: Currency colors inside dashboard stat cards inherit from their parent containers, enabling conditional coloring (e.g., negative profits display in red while positive values show in emerald green).